nghilevi/java-beverage-machine-simulator/README.md

 ```sh
 coffeeMachineSimulator=new CoffeeMachineSimulatorSTART_WORKING_TIME,WORKING_DURATION,MAKE_ONE_COFFEE_TIME);
 ```
-* It is assumed that the time to make a cup of coffee is 2.5 minutes.
+In this case, it is assumed that the time to make a cup of coffee is 2.5 minutes.
 This can also be adjusted easily in the Constants.java file depending on the user.

-* The program uses Array List as the data structure to store the queue of engineers object.
+* The program uses ArrayList as the data structure to store the queue of engineers object.
 This is due to its efficiency of random access operations which have been used intensively in the program.

 * More comments/notes/explanations are also written inside the program.